Unpack finance and operations matters to make better business decisions for your organisation.

 Objectives

-In this workshop, we aim to provide a clear understanding of how consolidation process works, what are some of the common practical complexities illustrated with worked examples and how investments in associates and join ventures are accounted for.
+In this workshop, we aim to provide a clear understanding of how the consolidation process works, what are some of the common practical complexities illustrated with examples, and how investments in associates and joint ventures are accounted for.

-Ability to prepare a set of a consolidated financial statements taking into account some of the complex areas that may involve judgements and estimates.
+The ability to prepare a set of consolidated financial statements, taking into account some of the complex areas that may involve judgements and estimates.

 Agenda/topics covered?